prometheus/client_java/README.md

 To create timeseries with labels, include `labelNames()` with the builder.
 The `labels()` method looks up or creates the corresponding labelled timeseries.
-You might also consider storing the labelled timeseries as an instance variable if it is appropriate for performance, it is thread safe and can be used multiple times.
+You might also consider storing the labelled timeseries as an instance variable if it is appropriate.
+It is thread safe and can be used multiple times, which can help performance.

 ```java
 class YourClass {